MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 # Create a content page

 Content page is the base level page where a developer can add the content of a tab.
-A content page is a webpage that is rendered within the Teams client, which is necessary to create any of the following:
+A content page is a webpage that is rendered within Microsoft Teams client, which is necessary to create any of the following:

 * A personal-scoped custom tab: In this case, the content page is the first page the user encounters.
 * A channel or group custom tab: The content page is displayed after the user pins and configures the tab in the appropriate context.